juanma-cvega/aws-ephemeral-bastion/README.md

     block.
 This is optional as it's meant to further increase security, a single route table with routes to every peered environment would also work.

+## Usage

+To simplify usage of this infrastructure, 3 scripts are provided under the 'scripts' folder.
+- create-bastion.sh.
+It creates a bastion host and connects to it.
+- git-terraform-bastion.sh.
+It creates a bastion host with Git and Terraform already installed.
+- tunnel-bastion.sh.
+It creates a bastion host with the socat service installed.
+It then creates a tunnel from the host to the database URL provided in the script.
+Once created, it connects to the host with a port forwarding document to redirect calls to the specified port to the database.